Helping the most vulnerable

-Liz Cobb and Jerry Cobb, ERA Shields Realtors, who purchased more than 100 T-shirts with our logo for our hard-working volunteers.
+Liz Cobb and Jerry Cobb, ERA Shields Realtors, who have purchased more than 2,000 T-shirts with our logo for our hard-working volunteers.

 Rhino’s Sports Pub, scene of a great St. Patrick’s Day fundraiser.
 The owners donated to us 50 percent of food/drinks sales during a three-hour period!
 More than 100 folks showed up.

 Laurel Prudhomme, Colorado Springs graphic artist extraordinaire, who created our logo.

 LexisNexis volunteers (again), who orchestrated and staffed our first successful yard sale and presented grants to us and continue to support us in many ways.